christian130/docs/v20.1/developer-guide-overview.md

 This guide will show you how to do common tasks that come up as you build an application that runs on top of CockroachDB.

-Each of the common tasks below is written to help you get your job done.
-For some tasks, there will be links to more detailed reference information as needed.
+Each of the pages below is written to help you get your job done.
+Each page has links to more detailed reference information as needed.

 ## Common Tasks